Power distance: Haire, Ghiselli, and Porter

 Mason Haire, Edwin Ghiselli, and Lyman Porter explored the differences in preferences for power among different cultures with remarkable outcomes, without yet mentioning the concept of power distance.
 They conducted their study with a questionnaire, which was based on a modified version of Maslow's hierarchy of needs.
 The aim of the questionnaire was to evaluate how managers from 14 countries were satisfied regarding their needs when they were in their current positions.
 The dimensions that were linked to power distance across cultures in their questionnaire were autonomy and self-actualization.

 In accordance with the responses to the questions in their questionnaire, the 14 countries were clustered into five main groups, which Haire et al. labeled Nordic-European (Denmark, Germany, Norway, and Sweden), Latin-European (Belgium, France, Italy, and Spain), Anglo-American (England and the United States), Developing (Argentina, Chile, and India), and Japan.
 The analysis used various mean standardized scores that the five groups presented with respect to autonomy and self-actualization; positive figures described greater satisfaction of need than for the average manager across all 14 countries, while negative figures described lesser satisfaction.

 Mulder

-Another major study of power distance was done by Mauk Mulder.
-It was based on the premise that as societies become weaker in power distance, the underprivileged will tend to reject their power dependency.
-Mulder's laboratory experiments in the social and organizational context of the Netherlands, a low power distance culture, concluded that people attempted to seek "power distance reduction".
+Another major study of power distance was undertaken by Mauk Mulder, whose work was based on the premise that as societies become weaker in power distance, the underprivileged will tend to reject their power dependency.
+Mulder's laboratory experiments in the social and organizational context of the Netherlands, a low power-distance culture, concluded that people attempted to seek "power distance reduction".
 He found that: